LacunaSpace/broadcast_frame_protocol/protocol.md

 * Localisation ID (`uint8_t`)
 * Service provider mask (`uint16_t`, BE)
 * Expected CRC (`uint32_t`, BE).
-This is the 32-bit integer formed by the first 4 bytes of the SHA-2 digest over the almanac data.
+This is the 32-bit integer formed by the first 4 bytes of the SHA-2 digest over the almanac data that follows the signatures.
 * Almanac size in bytes (`uint16_t`, BE)
 * Block size (`uint8_t`, BE)